 Rolling restlessly from one side to the other.
 Staring into the darkness with open eyes or looking at the glowing screen of a smartphone in the depths of the night.
 Countless people suffer from sleep problems.
-We have already put together exercises on the topic of alleviatingsleep disorders with the acupressure mat .
+We have already put together exercises on the topic of"Relieving sleep disorders with the acupressure mat".
 But the topic is more topical than ever.

 Sleep problems can affect anyone

-A recent study from Sweden, conducted in 2020, showed that women are particularly affected by sleep problems.
+A study conducted in Sweden in 2020 found that women are particularly affected by sleep problems.
 They were ahead of men in every single age group surveyed.
-A further analysis of the data showed that among women over 45, around eleven percent were even affected by particularly severe sleep disorders.
+A further analysis of the data showed that among women over the age of 45, around eleven percent were even affected by particularly severe sleep disorders.

 To give you a little more insight into the topic of sleep, we interviewed sleep coach Christoph von der Malsburg.
 And following the interview, we've put together three new exercises to complement our first article on sleep and acupressure.

-Sleep expert Christoph von der Malsburg in an interview about sleep & the acupressure mat Shaktimat
+Interview with sleep expert Christoph von der Malsburg about sleep and the Shakti Mat acupressure mat

 Dear Christoph, could you briefly tell our readers who you are and why the topic of sleep is so close to your heart?

-As an entrepreneur, coach and speaker, I am committed to sleep in different ways.
-I accompany top athletes, associations, companies, employees, executives and all people who want to improve their sleep.
+Christoph: As an entrepreneur, coach and speaker, I am committed to sleep in various ways.
+I support top athletes, clubs, companies, employees, managers and anyone who wants to improve their sleep.
 I am also involved in various projects that support this work.
-These involve online coaching, chronobiology and sleep technologies.
-In addition, I have a podcast 'sleepchat', which I run with great pleasure.
+These include online coaching, chronobiology and sleep technologies.
+I also have a podcast 'sleepchat', which I enjoy running.

-First of all, I had no particular expectations, except maybe to get rid of a permanent tension in my neck that I had since a bicycle accident a year ago.
-What influence the mat has on sleep, I could only imagine.
+Christoph: First of all, I didn't have any specific expectations, except perhaps to get rid of a permanent tension in my neck that I'd had since a cycling accident a year ago.
+I could only imagine what effect the mat would have on my sleep.

 And my neck pain has also gone in the meantime.
 Of course, I'm totally happy about that.

-It is important to know that there are many indirect influences that can have a positive effect on sleep.
+Christoph: It's important to know that there are many indirect influences that can have a positive effect on sleep.
 Of course, this is very individual.
-I have summarized the function of sleep here here.
+I have summarized the function of sleep.
 90% of changes happen during the day because we can influence them better.
 If we go to sleep well prepared, then we sleep better.

-The feeling and constitution of body and mind play a very important role in the context.
-Everyone knows thoughts, feelings and physical restlessness that prevent you from sleeping.
-It is important to take care of it during the day.
+The feeling and constitution of body and mind play a very important role in this context.
+We are all familiar with thoughts, feelings and physical restlessness that prevent us from sleeping.
+It is important to take care of this during the day.

-This means that if you take care of your feelings and physical needs during the day, you will be much more relaxed at night and sleep better.My exercises tend to be the two classics: lying on the mat with my back and neck and standing on it in the morning.
-I also put it under my feet more often when I sit at my desk for a long time.
+This means that if you take care of your feelings and physical needs during the day, you will be much more relaxed at night and sleep better.my exercises tend to be the two classics: lying on the mat with my back and neck and standing on it in the morning.
+I often put them under my feet when I'm sitting at my desk for a long time.

-I think you have to distinguish between pain and injury.
-The tips look and feel wild at first, of course.
+Christoph: I think you have to differentiate between pain and injury.
+Of course, the tips look and feel wild at first.
 But I can only confirm that the feeling subsides after 5 minutes.
-After some time, you get used to the feeling anyway, because you also know what to expect.
+After a while you get used to the feeling anyway, because you know what to expect.

 It also works to get used to it slowly.
-It's best to start in bed, maybe with a t-shirt on, then onto a softer surface without a t-shirt, and eventually you can lay down on a hard floor.
-I went straight to the floor.
-I liked to take it all in.
-But each best as it fits.
+It's best to start in bed, perhaps with a T-shirt on, then onto a softer surface without a T-shirt and at some point you can lie down on a hard floor.
+I lay down directly on the floor.
+I wanted to take everything with me.
+But it's best for everyone to do it the way that suits them.

 How do you recommend using the mat to prepare for sleep after a long day?
 Do you have any specific examples from your daily work?